 Pinehill Hospital Physiotherapy Team

 Neil is the Department Manager.
 He qualified in 2003 having trained at the University of Brighton and initially worked in the NHS before moving in to the private sector.
-Neil’s primary interests are in the assessment, treatment and rehabilitation of sports injuries and the biomechanical analysis of movement.
+Neil’s passion is helping people get back to their desired activities with a sport specific, as well as strength and conditioning focus.
 Neil is also a member of the Acupuncture Association of Chartered Physiotherapists (AACP)

 Alicja qualified with an MSc in Physiotherapy in 2009.
 Alicja works across both the in patient and outpatient services at Pinehill and has a particular interest in Orthopaedics.